Knoblauchpilze/template-go-cpp/README.md

 * [scripts](https://github.com/Knoblauchpilze/template-go/tree/master/scripts): the list of scripts/tools used by this project.
 * [test](https://github.com/Knoblauchpilze/template-go/tree/master/test): where tests are stored.

+# What's already there

+This project already defines some basic structure allowing applications and libraries defined in it to properly work together and be used in coordination.

+## The root Makefile

+The root [Makefile](Makefile) defines some targets to setup, build and clean the whole repository at once.
+This is very convenient in order to start from scratch easily and obtain a fully functional set of applications.

+It also defines a `test` target, which helps to run the tests defined for this project.

+Finally a convenience `run` target allows to execute an application defined in the repository in a controlled environment and with a setup of the necessary shared libraries search pathes needed.
+This can be accessed through `make run name-of-the-app-to-execute`.
+This is only available after a successful `make` command has been performed already.

+## What to commit and not commit

+The principle followed by this repository is that binaries and compiled libraries shouldn't be committed, along with the build resources: this is something that can be deduced from the source and which is best locally generated.
+This means that:
+* the content of [bin](bin) is usually to be excluded from the versioning.
+* the content of [cpp/bin](cpp/bin), [cpp/include](cpp/include) and [cpp/lib](cpp/lib) as well.

 # How to extend this project

 ## Expand the Go projects